iArpanK/RS-Screener/README.md

 RS Screener requires [Amibroker](https://www.amibroker.com/) to run.

+- Download the .zip file
+- Extract it
-- Download the AFL code [ RS Screener by @iArpanK.afl](https://drive.google.com/drive/folders/1NHfHHqBLndK2Hy5UvIOQrRMZBqiJvCJC?usp=sharing)
+- Folder contains the AFL file, RS Screener by @iArpanK.afl
--- Open the code in a new Analysis window
--- Configure the input parameters, if required
--- Select date range to scan for
--- Click the Explore button
+- Use it in your analysis

 ### Filters Used